bgoonz/docs-collection/github/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/error-repository-not-found.md

 ---
-title: 'Error: Repository not found'
+title: "Error: Repository not found"
-intro: '{% ifversion fpt or ghae %}If you see this error when cloning a repository, it means that the repository does not exist or you do not have permission to access it.{% else %}If you see this error when cloning a repository, it means that the repository does not exist, you do not have permission to access it, or {% data variables.product.product_location %} is in private mode.{% endif %} There are a few solutions to this error, depending on the cause.'
+intro: "{% ifversion fpt or ghae %}If you see this error when cloning a repository, it means that the repository does not exist or you do not have permission to access it.{% else %}If you see this error when cloning a repository, it means that the repository does not exist, you do not have permission to access it, or {% data variables.product.product_location %} is in private mode.{% endif %} There are a few solutions to this error, depending on the cause."
 redirect_from:
   - /articles/error-repository-not-found
   - /github/creating-cloning-and-archiving-repositories/error-repository-not-found
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Repositories
 shortTitle: Repository not found
 ---

 ## Check your spelling

 Typos happen, and repository names are case-sensitive.
 If you try to clone `git@{% data variables.command_line.codeblock %}:user/repo.git`, but the repository is really named `User/Repo` you will receive this error.

 To avoid this error, when cloning, always copy and paste the clone URL from the repository's page.
 For more information, see "[Cloning a repository](/articles/cloning-a-repository)."